Bobbyberta/live_music_artwork/README.md

 - Check browser permissions
 - Try refreshing the page

-**Poor visualization response**
-- Increase sensitivity setting
-- Check microphone input levels
-- Ensure audio is actually reaching the microphone

-**Performance issues**
-- Close other browser tabs
-- Reduce particle count in code
-- Use smaller canvas sizes

 **No audio detected**
+- Use "Audio Test" mode to verify microphone is working
 - Check system microphone settings
-- Ensure microphone isn't muted
+- Ensure microphone is not muted
-- Try speaking directly into microphone
+- Try increasing sensitivity slider

-## 📱 Mobile Support

-While optimized for desktop displays, the application works on mobile devices:
-- Touch controls for all interface elements
-- Responsive design adapts to smaller screens
-- Single display mode on narrow screens

-## 🚀 Deployment

-### GitHub Pages
-1. Push code to GitHub repository
-2. Enable GitHub Pages in repository settings
-3. Ensure HTTPS is enabled for microphone access

-### Custom Hosting
-- Requires HTTPS for microphone API
+**Poor performance**
+- Close other browser tabs
+- Update your browser
+- Check if hardware acceleration is enabled

+**Connection issues**
-- Serve static files from any web server
+- Ensure you're running from a web server (not file://)
-- No backend requirements
+- Check if localhost or HTTPS is being used
+- Try a different browser

+### Debug Features
+- **Browser console** (F12) shows detailed logging
+- **Audio Test mode** provides comprehensive system status
+- **Debug panel** shows technical information
+- **Troubleshooting guide** button provides step-by-step help

+### Browser Console Commands
+Open developer console (F12) and try:
+- `liveMusicArtwork.debugAudio()` - Show detailed audio information
+- `liveMusicArtwork.testMicrophone()` - Test microphone access
+- `liveMusicArtwork.setVisualizationMode('audiotest')` - Switch to debug mode

+## 📜 License

+This project is open source and available under the [MIT License](LICENSE).

 ## 🤝 Contributing

-Contributions welcome!
-Please feel free to:
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.
-- Report bugs
-- Suggest new features
-- Submit pull requests
-- Improve documentation

-## 📄 License

-This project is open source.
-Feel free to use, modify, and distribute according to your needs.

-## 🎵 Acknowledgments
+## 🎵 About

-- Inspired by traditional Celtic music and culture
-- Built with modern Web Audio API technology
-- Designed for the ceilidh community

----

-**Enjoy creating beautiful music visualizations! 🎶✨**

-*Perfect for bringing traditional music into the digital age while honoring its cultural roots.*
+Created for the Celtic music community to enhance live performances and practice sessions with beautiful, responsive visualizations.
+Perfect for ceilidh nights, sessions, and concerts.

+**Sláinte!** 🍀